Here are some "FAQs" - Frequently Asked Questions about EMINT and the CEMIR.

 Owls have been a symbol of wisdom - akin to Intelligence.
 This Great Grey Owl is a hunter-seeker and also has great vision.

-We choose purple as a thematic color for Intelligence, since it was not used in the current color-coding for ICS (take a look online via a search engine at the ICS vests available now - you will see white, black, blue, yellow and red).
+We choose purple as a thematic color for Emergency Management Intelligence, since it was not used in the current color-coding for ICS (take a look online at DHS' color palette, or via a search engine at the ICS vests available now - you will see white, black, blue, yellow and red).
 So purple was available.
-We call it.
+We call it for EM.
+Of course, purple is a color with other significance for crises, disasters, etc.

 We hope they don't mind us borrowing their motto.